yyong-brs/learn-kubernetes/chapter9.md

 ​	Listing 9.1 shows the Pod labels and the selector for the Deployment in the previous exercise.
 The app label is used in the selector, which the Deployment uses to find  its Pods.
 The Pod also contains a version label for our convenience, but that’s not part of the selector.
 If it were, then the Deployment would be linked to one version, because you can’t change the selector once a Deployment is created.

 ![图9.4](.\images\Figure9.4.png)

-​												**Figure 9.4 Kubernetes uses labels for key information, and extra detail is stored in annotations.**
+<center>图 9.4 Kubernetes uses labels for key information, and extra detail is stored in annotations.</center>

 **Listing 9.1	vweb-v11.yaml, a Deployment with additional labels in the Pod spec**